beadsland/pose/doc/pose_compile.md

 <br></br>

-Confirm the most recently compiled binary for a command is available in the current directory, compiling same if necessary.
-If `Force` is true, binary will be recompiled if it can be.
+Confirm the most recently compiled binary for a command is available in the specified directory, and that it was compiled under the same compiler loaded in current runtime.
+If the source file is newer, the binary is from a different compiler, or `Force` is true, binary will be recompiled if it can be.